rpa-dev/rpa-website/src/pages/index.md

     quote: >-
       We have attended this preschool for 7 years with my third child there now.
       We have had such an amazing experience.
-The teachers have taught my kids so much about kindness and caring while giving them a great educational experience.
-My older kids were more then ready for Kindergarten and still love going back to see their teachers with their younger sister.
+The teachers have taught my kids so much about kindness and caring, while giving them a great educational experience.
+My older kids were more than ready for Kindergarten and still love going back to see their teachers, with their younger sister.
 mainpitch:
   description: |
     Enriching children’s lives thru play-based learning since 1997